ffalor/flask-githubapplication/README.md

 `GITHUBAPP_ROUTE`: Path used for GitHub hook requests as a string.
 Default: '/'

-You can find an example on how to init all these config variables in the [cruel_closer sample app](https://github.com/bradshjg/flask-githubapp/tree/master/samples/cruel_closer)
+You can find an example on how to init all these config variables in the [cruel_closer sample app](./samples/cruel_closer)

 #### Cruel Closer

 The cruel_closer sample app will use information of the received payload (which is received every time an issue is opened), will _find_ said issue and **close it** without regard.

-That's just r00d!
+## Credits:

+Much of this project originated from [flask-github](https://github.com/bradshjg/flask-githubapp).
+It currently uses [Github3.py](https://github3py.readthedocs.io/en/master/) which was missing many endpoints and lacked good documentation.

+This version will be using [GhApi](https://ghapi.fast.ai/) instead since it has 100% api coverage.

+Due to the breaking nature and downstream effects of this changes, a new project was created.